Dvd-Znf/TorSandbox/README.md

 PS: WindowsSandbox TorSandbox\TorSanbox.wsb
 ```
 If you want you can move the custom shortcut anywhere you want and even pin it to the taskbar
-The shortcut also has a custom icon that is broken in some smaller sizes (Maybe ill fix in near future)
+The shortcut also has a custom icon that is broken in some smaller sizes (Maybe I'll fix in near future)